danielmichaels/danielms/content/retrospectives/2022/11/index.md

 The detractor is that in the future I may need to switch to an external key value store such as Redis if I spin up multiple services.

-By storing a Device root password in memory it can now be retrieved during the installation process across multiple stages.
+By storing a Device's root password in memory it can now be retrieved during the installation process across multiple stages.
 Without doing this, each stage would require the user to re-enter the password.
 This is not only inconvenient but also introduces needless complexities like what happens if they re-enter it wrong - it is another error handler and conditional branch that needs to be